SukprasarnRatt/SimpleLinearRegression/README.md

-# Simple Linear Regression Project
+# Simple Linear Regression Practice

 This project practices the use of a Linear Regression model with one feature—SAT scores—to predict students' GPA.